174th Attack Wing: Air Combat Command

 138th Fighter Squadron – General Dynamics F-16C Block 30B Fighting Falcon 85-1570 at Nellis AFB, Nevada during the units final deployment with the F-16, 2009.

-The 138th Expeditionary Fighter Squadron (138th EFS) was first formed and deployed in August 1996 for Operation Northern Watch (ONW).
-ONW was a US European Command Combined Task Force (CTF) who was responsible for enforcing the United Nations mandated no-fly zone above the 36th parallel in Iraq.
+The 138th Expeditionary Fighter Squadron (138th EFS) was first formed and deployed in August 1996 for Operation Northern Watch.
+Operation Northern Watch was a US European Command Combined Task Force (CTF) together with the United Kingdom and Turkey responsible for enforcing a no-fly zone above the 36th parallel in Iraq.
 This mission was a successor to Operation Provide Comfort which also entailed support for the Iraqi Kurds.

 In 1997, the 138th Fighter Squadron commemorated its 50th anniversary in conjunction with the United States Air Force by hosting the United States Air Force Thunderbirds aerobatics team at the Syracuse Air Show.

 During 1996–97, the 174th FW deployed to Andøya Air Station, Norway as part of the "Adventure Express 97" NATO exercise.
 In 1998, the 174th FW deployed to Tyndall AFB, Florida, for the "Combat Archer" exercise and also to the Dugway Proving Ground, Utah, to participate in exercise "Global Patriot 98".

 Only six years later, in 1999, the 138th FS changed block types once more, sending its Block 30s to the Illinois ANG 170th Fighter Squadron and receiving older block 25 F-16s from the Texas ANG 182d Fighter Squadron.
 This meant changing again from the General Electric engine to the Pratt & Whitney.

 An AEF deployment to Prince Sultan Air Base, Saudi Arabia resulted in the formation of the 138th EFS in early 2000.
 Operation Southern Watch was an operation which was responsible for enforcing the United Nations mandated no-fly zone below the 32d parallel in Iraq.
 This mission was initiated mainly to cover for attacks of Iraqi forces on the Iraqi Shi’ite Muslims.
 The squadron returned to the Block 30 Aircraft in 2004, receiving aircraft from the 50th TFW at Spangdahlem Air Base, Germany shifting from engine type once more.

-As part of the Global War on Terrorism, the 138th EFS deployed twice to Balad Air Base, Iraq in 2006 and 2008.
+As part of the global war on terrorism, the 138th EFS deployed twice to Balad Air Base, Iraq in 2006 and 2008.